 Ingredients

-You only need two ingredients (not counting water) to make this traditional Agua de Jamaica drink: Jamaica dried flowers & sugar
+You only need two ingredients (not counting water) to make this traditional Agua de Jamaica drink: hibiscus petals & sugar.

-Hibiscus Tea is a little that and it requires sugar to make it more easy to drink.
+Hibiscus Tea is a little tart and it requires sugar to make it easier to drink.
 However, you can use a natural sweetener if you’re trying to avoid sugar.
+To make 16 cups, you’ll need:

 - 2 cups dried Jamaica flowers also known as hibiscus or flor de Jamaica